Colorful illustration of AI vocabulary and language concepts

 Claude

 Claude is Anthropic's model family, known for long context windows, strong reasoning, and a heavy focus on safety and alignment.
-Available through claude.ai, Claude Code, and the API.
+Available through claude.ai, Claude Code, Claude Cowork, and the API.

 Gemini

-Gemini is Google DeepMind's flagship model, deeply integrated across Google's products — Search, Workspace, Android.
-Multimodal from the ground up.
+Gemini is Google DeepMind's flagship model, deeply integrated across Google's products such as Search, Workspace, and Android.
+It is multimodal from the ground up.

 Google DeepMind